SecPlugs/nodejs-kit/docs/index.md

 ---
 layout: none
 ---

-## About
+# Node.js Kit

-Ready to use samples written in NodeJS makes the Secplugs platform really easy to use from client or server side Java Script.
+Ready to use samples written in Node.js makes the {brand-name} platform really easy to use from client or server side Java Script.

 The tool is open source so you can modify as you wish.
 Also see [Node,js Kit Listing](/plugin-list/plugin-secplugs-nodejs-kit)